 T'ai Chi Ch'uan Vita

 I have studied and practiced meditation since 1972.
 I have also been studying Eastern and Western philosophy and psychology since 1972.
 A summary of my t'ai chi experiences follows: After my first introduction to Chinese martial arts in 1974, I had been looking for a t'ai chi teacher for eleven years when I moved to Saint Louis in 1985.
 I began studying t'ai chi ch'uan after observing a workshop with Mr. Benjamin Pang Jeng Lo.
 My original teacher was Mr. Kim Bozark, who taught me the basic (open handed) form.
 We are both "distance" students of Mr. Benjamin Pang Jeng Lo ("we are his students, he is not our teacher").
-I also had significant instruction from Mr. Robert Goodwin, who now resides in Los Angeles.
-Since 1985 I have traveled to San Francisco to work with Mr. Lo about 10-15 times, attended about 9-10 weekends with Mr. Lo each year he came to Saint Louis, and attended a total of ten of Mr. Lo's intensive "camps" in La Honda, CA (West coast camp); near Milwaukee (Midwest camp), WI; and Frost Valley, NY (East coast camp).
-Last time I calculated it I have probably spent between 500-600 hours with Mr. Lo training with him.
+Since 1985 I have traveled to San Francisco to work with Mr. Lo about 10-15 times, attended about 15-20 weekends with Mr. Lo each year he came to Saint Louis, and attended a total of over ten of Mr. Lo's intensive "camps" in La Honda, CA (West coast camp); near Milwaukee (Midwest camp), WI; and Frost Valley, NY (East coast camp).
+Last time I calculated it I have probably spent between 600-700 hours with Mr. Lo training with him.
 Something I am proud of, but nothing in comparison to his dedicated students in San Francisco.
+Upon Mr. Lo's passing in 2018 I wrote a tripute to him.
 I have also sought out and taken workshops from other direct students of Professor Cheng. including Mr. Robert Smith, Abraham Liu, Maggie Newman, Bataan Faigao, William C. C. Chen and Ken Van Sickle.
 I have also attended workshops with several of Mr. Lo's senior students including Lenzie Williams, Peter Qwok-Ming, Tana Farnsworth, and Garrett Chinn.

 Thank you for your interest.